davidgasquez/handbook/Open Data.md

 **[The best thing to do with your data will be thought by someone else](https://youtu.be/_agrBn50kyE?t=925)**.

 During the last few years, a large number of new data and open source tools have emerged.
 There are new query engines (e.g: DuckDB, DataFusion, ...), execution frameworks (WASM), data standards (Arrow, Parquet, ...), and a growing set of open data marketplaces (Datahub, HuggingFace Datasets, Kaggle Datasets).
+"Small data" deserves more tooling and people working on it.

 These trends are already making its way towards movements like [DeSci](https://ethereum.org/en/desci/) or smaller projects like [Py-Code Datasets](https://py-code.org/datasets).
 But, we still need more tooling around data to improve interoperability as much as possible.
 Lots of companies have figured out how to make the most of their datasets. **We should use similar tooling and approaches companies are using to manage the open datasets that surrounds us**.
 A sort of [Data Operating system](https://data-operating-system.com/).